About Scrabster Harbour

 - For oil and gas, Scrabster seeks to become an integrated supply base supporting activity in West of Shetland and in the Northern North Sea.

-- For marine renewables, the port seeks to be an operations and maintenance base for wave and tidal activity in the Pentland Firth and Orkney waters
+- For marine renewables, the port seeks to be an operations and maintenance base for offshore renewable activity.

 - The retention and growth of ferry, fishing, general cargo and cruise activity: